 Last night, I had the chance to see Robin Nagle give a talk at Ohio Wesleyan University.
 The title of her presentation was “The Gift of Garbage: Ethnographic Curiosities of Waste, Value, and Infrastructure,” which drew from her on-going research with the Department of Sanitation in New York City.
 In the first half of the talk, she focused on understanding waste through anthropological theorizations of gift exchange, describing the contemporary production of garbage as “a passive form of competitive exchange” and a type of “inverted potlatch.”
 She shifted gears in the second part of her presentation, and asked us to help her solve a puzzle.
 She then showed us what she referred to as the “Molina Collection.”

 Around 20 years ago, Nelson Molina, a New York City sanitation worker, began picking out items from the garbage that caught his eye.
 Eventually, Molina’s pickings developed into a veritable collection, a museum of sorts, that was housed in the Sanitation Department garage.
-Nagle shared images of the collection: rows of old polaroid cameras, dozens of furbies neatly aligned on shelves, old sports pennants, super hero dolls–an endless array of fascinating little things that told us about the history of New York and its people.
+Nagle shared images of the collection: rows of old polaroid cameras, dozens of furbies neatly aligned on shelves, old sports pennants, super hero dolls…a seemingly endless array of fascinating little things that told us about the history of New York and its people.